|

 The principles here apply to both rural and urban beekeeping.
 More detail can be found in our Best-Practice Guideline for Urban Beekeepers document.

-Once you are confident that you meet safety and site suitability requirements, the best thing you can do is a training course.
-This will step you through hive types, equipment and, most importantly, hive management basics.
+Once you are confident that you can meet your legal obligations as well as safety and site suitability requirements, the best thing you can do is a training course.
+This will step you through hive types, equipment and, most importantly, hive management basics, including biosecurity.
 Check the WAAS Training page for upcoming training opportunities.
 You will need to be a financial WAAS member to take part in our training.

 Bee stings are inevitable and they hurt.
 Most people have some form of allergic reaction from minor local swelling to a full scale, life threatening anaphylaxis.
 There are about 10 deaths per annum in Australia from these stings and many hundreds of people end up in Emergency Departments.
 All beekeepers should have an epipen available in case you or your family suffer a serious reaction.
 These reactions can be random, unexpected and very rapid.